brianlam38/Sec-Cheatsheets/OSCP/OSCP_Process.md

 $ nmap -A -sU [target]
 ```

-For each service discovered:
-* Make a list of potential vectors
+For each service discovered, make a list of potential vectors.

 ## STAGE 2: ENUMERATION - SERVICE LEVEL